eidolon-ai/eidolon/webui/apps/docs/src/content/post/testing_llm_apps.md

 ### Ensure Stable LLM Requests

-LLM request must be identical between test runs to replay recordings.
-If a test's llm request mutates between runs, the test will fail because the recording is not valid for the new input.
+LLM requests must be identical between test runs to replay recordings.
+If a test's LLM request mutates between runs, the test will fail because the recording is not valid for the new request.
 Many applications will run into this issue.
-For example, in Eidolon we generate random ids per-conversation that enter the LLM context when agents are talking to each other.
+For example, in Eidolon we generate random IDs per-conversation that enter the LLM context when agents are talking to each other.
-To work around this we need to use stable ids that increment per-test when testing.
+To work around this, we have to use stable ID's that increment per-test when testing.

 ### Maintain Test Reliability